How to Start Building Credit: A Beginner's Guide

 Consumers can now explore making their rent payments count by paying their rent through Rental Kharma or RentTrack.
 These two companies and others like them can potentially partner with your landlord or property management company to give you consumer credit for your on-time rent payments.
 The companies act as an intermediary between you and your landlord: You pay them, and they pay your landlord.
 If you're already renting, explore this option (and its associated fees) and ask your landlord whether they're willing to enroll to help you build your credit profile.

-Tips for Smart Credit Building
+Smart Credit Building Tips

 - Charge wisely: A smart way to start building your credit history is to ensure that you never charge more than you can pay off in a single month.